-Ian Hathaway is an experienced economist, strategic advisor, and writer, with expertise in entrepreneurship, technology, and innovation, at generating data-driven insights, and at communicating complex material to general audiences.
-He has also launched new ventures, helped young organizations get off the ground, and worked with established businesses to expand into new areas.
+Ian Hathaway is an experienced economist, strategic advisor, and writer, with expertise in entrepreneurship, technology, and innovation.
+He is highly skilled at generating data-driven insights, and communicating complex material to general audiences.
+Ian has also launched new ventures, helped young organizations get off the ground, and worked with established businesses to expand into new areas.

-Ian has recently worked with organizations in the Internet, software, medical technology, media, consulting, banking, venture capital, startup, non-profit, and education sectors, on a range of strategic, research, and public policy issues.
-He has published for a number of research institutions, universities, non-profits, and businesses, and is currently developing content for a book on startup ecosystems due to publish in 2018.
+He has recently worked with organizations in the Internet, software, medical technology, media, consulting, banking, venture capital, startup, non-profit, and education sectors, on a range of strategic, research, and public policy issues.
+Ian has published for a number of research institutions, universities, non-profits, and businesses, and is currently developing content for a book on startup ecosystems due to publish in 2018.

-Ian is regularly cited in leading press outlets for his views and research, including in The New York Times, The Economist, The Washington Post, Financial Times, The Wall Street Journal, and countless others.
-He has also been a frequent contributor at the Harvard Business Review, and an invited speaker at the OECD, Kauffman Foundation, MIT, and the National Association for Business Economics.
+He is regularly cited in leading press outlets for his views and research, including in The New York Times, The Economist, The Washington Post, Financial Times, The Wall Street Journal, and countless others.
+Ian has also been a frequent contributor at the Harvard Business Review, and an invited speaker at the OECD, Kauffman Foundation, MIT, and the National Association for Business Economics.